Alabama Animal Advocates

 Facebook

 Sylacauga Animal Shelter is operated by the City of Sylacauga, according to Jennifer Lacey of Talladega County Commission.
-Stephanie Engle serves as shelter director.
+The shelter is managed by Stephanie Engle with Trish Smith assisting.

 Animal Control in Talladega County

-Animal Control in Unincorporated Areas of Talladega County: Talladega County has no animal control services, according to Jennifer Lacey of Talladega County Commission, and most county residents cannot bring loose animals to the shelter themselves due to the limited impoundment range.
-The county used to have a contract with the City of Talladega, but the agreement ended due to a lack of agency cooperation, Jennifer said.
-Contact Talladega County Sheriff’s Office for assistance.
+There is no animal control in the unincorporated area of Talladega County, according to Jennifer Lacey of Talladega County Commission, and most county residents cannot bring loose animals to the shelter themselves due to the limited impoundment range.
+Animal concerns are the responsibility of Talladega County Sheriff’s Office.
+Call 256-362-2748 (Talladega office) or 256-245-5121 (Sylacauga office).

 Animal Control Within Corporate Limits & Police Jurisdiction: